Set up an inbound mail gateway

 If you don’t select Automatically detect external IP

 Assuming that you’ve added 220.127.116.11 and 18.104.22.168 to the Gateway IPs list, if you don’t select Automatically detect external IP, the source IP is 22.214.171.124.

 Gmail skips the connecting IP, 126.96.36.199 and uses the IP of the previous hop, 188.8.131.52, even though it’s included in the Gateway IPs list.

 How the setting affects an email whitelist

-If you include an IP address in the Gateway IPs list and include the same IP address in an email whitelist, the IP address won’t be whitelisted.
-Gmail knows that if an IP address is for an inbound gateway, it isn’t the true sender of the message.
-It’ll therefore scan the Received: from entries in the message header to find the first non-private IP address that’s not included in the Gateway IPs list.
-This is the IP address you should use for email whitelisting.
+If you include the same IP address in the Gateway IPs list and an email whitelist, the IP address won’t be whitelisted.
+If an IP address is for an inbound gateway, Gmail recognizes that it isn't the original message sender and scans the Received: from entries in the message header to find the first public IP address not included in the Gateway IPs list.
+Use this IP address for email whitelisting.